Reusing Industrial Sites

 Nadler Hotel is located in a former engineering works in the Ropewalks area of Liverpool.
 It was chosen because of its location, in the middle of an area earmarked for regeneration.
 It opened in June 2010 as Base2stay.
 Nadler Hotel is currently the number two rated hotel on Trip Advisor in Liverpool (16 October 2015).

 The Wills Building in Newcastle was a former tobacco factory converted to residential use.
-Derelict at the time of purchase, its 10 minute location from Newcastle city centre meant there was scope to turn it into residential use.
+Derelict at the time of purchase, its location 10 minutes from Newcastle city centre meant there was scope to turn it into residential use.